Every free basic convex semi-algebraic set has an LMI representation: Theorem

-Using the fact that $i(L)$ is non-empty and respects direct sums, Proposition \ref{prop:Lindepm}, produces a monic affine linear pencil $M$ which is positive definite on $\cD_p$ and singular on $i(L) \cap i(L)_*$.
+Using the fact that the graded set $i(L)$ is non-empty and respects direct sums, Proposition \ref{prop:Lindepm} produces a monic linear pencil $M$ which is positive definite on each $\cD_p(n)$ and singular on each $i(L)(n) \cap i(L)_*(n)$.
 The proof now proceeds by showing $(i(L)_z, L\oplus M)\in \mfS$, which, by the strict inclusion in equation \eqref{strict}, contradicts the minimality of $S$.